Jerome-openclassroom/Lyra_DO_Green_Mesurim/README.md

 This approach ensures safety, simplicity, and reproducibility in a citizen science or field context, aligned with the philosophy of Lyra_LowCost_Soil_Leaf.

+💡 I am fully aware of the limitations of low-cost protocols.
+The methods presented here (e.g., SPAD calibration via DO_green and image-based measurements) do not claim to replace laboratory-grade spectroscopy, HPLC, or chromatographic quantification used in research institutes such as INRA.
+However, they are scientifically grounded, field-validated, and sufficient for many ecological or agronomic diagnostics.

+Their main strength lies in accessibility, replicability, and ethical compatibility with citizen science and AGI-era decentralization.
+I propose these tools not out of ignorance, but out of conscious design — knowing exactly what they offer, and what they do not.

 *************************

 ## 🧪 Historical expertise: